-Summary of issue Our decision Historically we have granted an exemption from the standard disclosure regime for small and medium-sized businesses seeking to raise growth capital through offers of equity and participatory securities.
+Subject Summary of issue Our decision Venture capital schemes Historically we have granted an exemption from the standard disclosure regime for small- and medium-sized businesses seeking to raise growth capital through offers of equity and participatory securities.
 This applied where the offer was made through a venture capital investment scheme under the supervision of an independent scheme administrator.
 The role of the scheme administrator (typically a regional or industry-based economic development agency) was to oversee a responsible programme for matching interested investors with businesses seeking funds.
 There was a \$5 million limit on the total funds that a business could raise under the exemption.
 Following targeted consultation, we believe there is no need for a class exemption under the FMC Act.
-Because the FMC Act provides a number of lighter compliance pathways for small and medium-sized entities seeking to raise capital (small offers and crowd funding), we believe an exemption for venture capital schemes is neither necessary, nor appropriate.
-In Australia, 'soft-closed fund' offers do not require an offer document.
+Because the FMC Act provides a number of lighter compliance pathways for small- and medium-sized entities seeking to raise capital (small offers and crowd funding), we believe an exemption for venture capital schemes is neither necessary, nor appropriate.
+Extension of mutual recognition regime to soft-closed Australian registered management investment schemes In Australia, 'soft-closed fund' offers do not require an offer document.
 Soft-closed funds are funds where interests are issued to existing investors but closed to new investors.
 These offers cannot be extended into NZ under the mutual recognition of securities offerings provisions because they are not a 'recognised offer.'
 We believe an exemption is not appropriate.
 The mutual recognition regime enables recognition of Australian offers subject to broadly equivalent regulation as in New Zealand (for example an Australian prospectus instead of New Zealand PDS).
 Where the two regimes take a divergent approach, the mutual recognition regime does not apply.
-For example, offers made under the FMC Act schedule 1 exclusions from the standard regulated offers regime (such as 'same class' offers, or employee share offers) cannot be extended into Australia by the mutual recognition regime.
+For example, offers made under the FMC Act Schedule 1 exclusions from the standard regulated offers regime (such as 'same class' offers, or employee share offers) cannot be extended into Australia by the mutual recognition regime.
 In addition, we have granted exemptions allowing Australian offers to be made into New Zealand where the offer is made in a similar manner to that required here.
 For example, in both jurisdictions offers by dividend reinvestment can be made with a lighter compliance path.
 In contrast, in New Zealand offers of soft-closed funds cannot be made to NZ retail investors without a PDS.
-In practice, the requirement for a NZ PDS will likely mean offers by soft-closed funds are not extended to NZ retail investors.
+In practice, the requirement for a NZ PDS will likely mean offers by soft-closed funds are not extended to NZ PDS will likely mean offers by soft-closed funds are not extended to NZ retail investors.
 This is not an issue specific to soft-closed funds.
-It Historically we have granted an exemption from the standard disclosure regime for small and medium-sized businesses seeking to raise growth capital through offers of equity and participatory securities.
-This applied where the offer was made through a venture capital investment scheme under the supervision of an independent scheme administrator.
-The role of the scheme administrator (typically a regional or industry-based economic development agency) was to oversee a responsible programme for matching interested investors with businesses seeking funds.
-There was a \$5 million limit on the total funds that a business could raise under the exemption.
-In Australia, 'soft-closed fund' offers do not require an offer document.
-Soft-closed funds are funds where interests are issued to existing investors but closed to new investors.
-These offers cannot be extended into NZ under the mutual recognition of securities
+It reflects a broader issue with the application of mutual recognition of securities offerings (MRSO) to lesser compliance pathways.